Alfred Edward Taylor: Major contributions

 In moral philosophy he explored such issues as free will and the relationship between rightness and goodness.
 Taylor was greatly influenced by the thought of classical antiquity, by such philosophers as Plato and Aristotle, as well as medieval scholasticism.

-His contribution to the philosophy of religion is mainly his 1926–28 Gifford Lectures, "The Faith of a Moralist" (1930).
+His contribution to the philosophy of religion is mainly his 1926–28 Gifford Lectures, printed as The Faith of a Moralist (1930).
 Taylor made many contributions to the philosophical journal, Mind.
 He wrote some of the major articles in James Hastings' Encyclopedia of Religion and Ethics.